gitandy/PyADIF-File/README.md

 Convert [ADIF](https://adif.org/) ADI content (ham radio QSO logs) to dictionary and vice versa

-The required/resulting dictionary format is
+The required/resulting dictionary format for ADI is

     {
         'HEADER':